STYLE SHEET

 While your ‘product’ may just be a wireframe and some customer interviews, what we really want to understand is who you are, what problem you’re trying to solve, and what your special insight into that problem is.

-And even if you’re not looking to raise right now, there are a ton of reasons why building a long term relationship with investors before taking their money is a great idea:
+And even if you’re not looking to raise right now, there are a tonne of reasons why building a long term relationship with investors before taking their money is a great idea:

 1. The average venture investment lasts longer than the average marriage, so it makes sense to go on a few dates before you commit.
-Two of our fastest growing portfolio companies, Secure Code Warrior and A Cloud Guru, dated us for over 12 months before we made it official.
+Secure Code Warrior and A Cloud Guru, dated us for over 12 months before we made it official.

 2. In that time you can test us out to see how much value we’re able to add and if you’d enjoy working with us.